YonghaoDong/AFC-RNN/README.md

 ### Thanks

     Thanks to "SocialVAE: Human Trajectory Prediction using Timewise Latents".
-Most of codes are borrowed from them.# AFC-RNN
+Part of codes are borrowed from them.# AFC-RNN